automerge/automerge-py/README.md

 # Install Maturin
 pip install maturin

-# Build the project
+# Build the project and install it as a python module
-maturin build
+maturin develop

 ```